santisq/PSADTree/docs/en-US/Get-ADTreeGroupMember.md

 > [!NOTE]
 >
-> Patterns are tested against the principal's `.SamAccountName` property.
+> - Patterns are tested against the principal's `.SamAccountName` property.
+> - When the matched principal is of type `group`, all child principals are also excluded from the output.

 ```yaml
 Type: String[]